 First day of school

-YCQ is a peanut free school.
-We do not serve peanuts/peanut butter as part of our hot lunch program.
+YCQ is a nut and peanut free school.
+We do not serve nuts/peanuts/peanut butter as part of our hot lunch program.
 This situation is potentially dangerous.
-Do not send peanut or peanut butter products to be shared with other students as snacks or party treats.
-Peanut butter sandwiches are not to be brought to school.
+Do not send nut, peanut or peanut butter products to be shared with other students as snacks or party treats.
+NO foods containing even traces of nuts and/or peanuts may be brought to school at any time.

 Dismissal takes place at 1:30 p.m. throughout the school.
 Children in grades 5 – 8 must be aware of bus changes on Fridays.